Webhelp: Expansion to France and franchise agreement

-Thus, it is important to note that Olivier Duhaand Frédéric Jousset were not the original founders of Webhelp but were franchisees who launched Webhelp France as a separate entity under license from the original Canadian company.
+Webhelp France was thus launched as a separate entity under license from the original Canadian company.

-Growth and Evolution
+Growth and evolution

-Under the leadership of Kerry Adler, Webhelp experienced rapid growth in North America, pioneering outsourced customer experience solutions.
-By 2002, Webhelp was recognized as one of Canada’s fastest-growing startups, boasting a staggering two-year revenue growth of 20,974%.
-This remarkable growth trajectory was highlighted in Profit Magazine’s “Canada’s Hottest Startups 2002” issue.
+Under Adler's leadership, Webhelp experienced rapid growth in North America, pioneering outsourced customer experience solutions.
+By 2002, Webhelp was recognized as one of Canada's fastest-growing startups, with a two-year revenue growth of 20,974%.

-Webhelp’s expansion was not limited to North America.
+Webhelp's expansion was not limited to North America.
 The company extended its operations to India, Sri Lanka, Mexico, and Budapest, providing global business process outsourcing (BPO) services.
-By 2003, Webhelp.com Inc. had transitioned from a consumer-facing search service to a robust corporate BPO provider, handling customer support and technical services for numerous Fortune 500 companies.
+By 2003, Webhelp.com had transitioned from a consumer-facing search service to a corporate BPO provider, handling customer support and technical services for numerous Fortune 500 companies.

-Separation of Webhelp France and Later Acquisitions
+Separation of Webhelp France and later acquisitions

 As Webhelp France continued to expand, it began operating more independently from Webhelp.com Inc. By 2005, Webhelp.com Inc. divested its remaining interest in Webhelp France, allowing the latter to function as a separate company.
 This separation marked a significant shift in the company's operational dynamics.
-Over the years, Webhelp France, under the leadership of Olivier Duha and Frédéric Jousset, acquired additional outsourcing firms and eventually rebranded as the Webhelp Group.
-This evolution led to some confusion regarding the company’s true origins.
+Over the years, Webhelp France, under the leadership of Duha and Jousset, acquired additional outsourcing firms and eventually rebranded as the Webhelp Group.

-In 2011, Charterhouse Capital Partnersacquired a majority stake in Webhelp France, catalyzing its expansion across Europe.
+In 2011, Charterhouse Capital Partners acquired a majority stake in Webhelp France, catalyzing its expansion across Europe.
 Further solidifying its market position, in 2019, Groupe Bruxelles Lambert (GBL) purchased a controlling interest in the company.
-This acquisition was followed by a merger in 2023, when Concentrix Corporation acquired Webhelp.
+This acquisition was followed by a merger in 2023, when Concentrix acquired Webhelp.